|Main Subject Pages|

 To misquote an old saying as rephrased by the BLM supervisor that facilitated the initiation of this website project: "The universe (of bottles) isn't just more complicated than you think, it's more complicated than you CAN think."
 True to a large degree, though much information can be teased out of most bottles with a systematic approach to the matter.
 That is the point of this website.

-A couple other factors to keep in mind in the dating of bottles:
+A yet a few more factors to keep in mind in the dating of bottles...

-This Bottle Dating page (and website in general) is designed to address what we call "utilitarian" bottles & jars (click for more information).
+This Bottle Dating page (and website in general) is designed to address what the website author refers to as "utilitarian" bottles & jars (click for more information).
 Utilitarian items makes up the bulk of the bottles produced during the 19th century and first half of the 20th century.

 What is a utilitarian bottle/jar?
-We define them as:
+They are defined as:

 Utilitarian bottles include the majority of the bottles in the following bottle categories or types: soda, mineral water, beer, milk, proprietary medicine, druggist (excluding shop furniture), chemical, foods & sauces, household (including ink, shoe polish, cleaners, personal hygiene related items), common wine containers (excluding decanters), champagne, and most non-decanter spirits/liquor bottles.
 Utilitarian items include canning/fruit jars and figured flasks since they were intended to be reused by the purchaser and have been observed to follow well the dating guidelines, though there are some manufacturing timeframe differences with canning jars.
 (Click canning jar to view the typology page section devoted to that category.)
-The beer bottle pictured to the above left is a classic example of a utilitarian bottle from the late 19th century that was typically reused.
+The heavy glass beer bottle pictured to the above left is a classic example of a utilitarian bottle from the late 19th century which was typically reused but follows the dating guidelines on this and the related dating pages.

-The dating guidelines found on these Dating Pages (and the entire website) do not always work well with what we call "specialty" bottles (click for more information).
+The dating guidelines found on these Dating Pages (and the entire website) do not always work well with what the author calls "specialty" bottles (click for more information).
 This is because certain classes of these bottles were often made using glassmaking techniques from earlier times or with methods not used for utilitarian ware.
-For example, some bottle types which were intended to be kept indefinitely (like the early 20th century barber bottle to the right) were produced with the use of pontil rods leaving telltale pontil scars on bottles into at least the early 20th century.
-The base image below is of an late 19th to early 20th century barber bottle base with a very distinct blowpipe pontil scar with a little residual iron from the pontil rod.
-Another exception example is that the bottles for expensive, low production liquors (e.g., high end cognac) and perfumes are still being hand-blown with tooled finishes.
+For example, some bottle types which were intended to be kept indefinitely (like the early 20th century barber bottle pictured to the right) were produced with the use of pontil or punty rods leaving telltale pontil scars on bottles into at least the early 20th century.
+The base image below left is of an late 19th to early 20th century barber bottle base with a very distinct blowpipe pontil scar with a little residual iron from the pontil rod.
+Another exception example is that the bottles for expensive, limited production liquors (e.g., high end cognac) and perfumes are still being hand-blown with tooled finishes.

-Specialty bottles include a significant number of bottles in the following categories: barber & fancy hair tonic bottles (picture to left), perfume & cologne bottles, inkwells, fire "grenades", large display or advertising versions of regular sized bottles, demijohns and carboys or other large storage bottles, druggist "shop furniture", fancy or figural wine and liquor bottles, fancy liquor decanters and related bar bottles, and reproductions of earlier bottles (McKearin & Wilson 1978; Jones & Sullivan 1989; empirical observations).
-Many specialty bottles were imported from Europe, though that fact may be at times hard to ascertain.
+Specialty bottles include a significant number of bottles in the following categories: barber & fancy hair tonic bottles (pictured to left and right), perfume & cologne bottles, inkwells (not ink bottles; see ink bottles), fire "grenades", large display or advertising versions of regular sized bottles, demijohns and carboys or other large storage bottles, druggist "shop furniture", fancy or figural wine and liquor bottles, fancy liquor decanters and related bar bottles, and reproductions of earlier bottles (McKearin & Wilson 1978; Jones & Sullivan 1989; empirical observations).
+Many specialty bottles were imported from Europe, though that fact may be at times hard to impossible to ascertain.
 Specialty bottles can be, of course, occasionally found on historic sites (usually fragments, but occasionally intact) but can rarely be used to help date the site because of the diagnostic problems and deposition lag issues noted above.

 A key concept in historic bottle dating is the high probability (i.e.,